Skip to content

 Info

 No LLM today is specifically trained for personal profile extraction, so results may occasionally be off.
-When you spot something inaccurate, you can reject incorrect memories or close outdated ones in the Web Dashboard.
-Riverse intentionally does not allow manual editing of memory content — wrong memories are like sediment in a river, meant to be washed away by the current, not sculpted by hand.
-As conversations accumulate, the River Algorithm continuously self-corrects through multi-turn verification and contradiction detection — profiles become more accurate over time.
+You can mark incorrect memories as error or manually close outdated ones in the Web Dashboard — but memories cannot be deleted or edited directly.
+This is by design: the River Algorithm treats your memory as an audit trail.
+Wrong memories are like sediment in a river, meant to be washed away by the current, not sculpted by hand.